 If you do not have the right to appeal the refusal, you may wish to consider a judicial review.

 If you do have the right to appeal, it’s important that people who may have provided witness statements for your application – about your child, your relationship with your child, and your life together in the UK – attend the hearing.
 They may be asked to give evidence.
-If you had a lot of witnesses statements (for example, more than ten), they may not all need to attend.
+If you had a lot of witness statements, they may not all need to attend.
 If you have a lawyer representing you, they will give you advice about this.
 Evidence from witnesses who are unwilling to attend the appeal hearing – or are seen to be, even if they simply cannot attend the hearing – will generally be taken less seriously.

 If your application is successful